 - Information requirement on how to use the product to avoid its premature substitution/replacement (or of its components)

-The CEAP requirements do not affect all industries equally, also with regard to Digital Product Passport regulation.
-Electronics, batteries, textiles, construction materials, and automotive components will each be affected by separate delegated acts, but they all default to being included via regulatory requirements in the Circular Economy Action Plan and the delegated Ecodesign for Sustainable Packaging Regulation.
-Here are a few dates, broken out by industry, relative to the requirements within these interrelated frameworks:
+The CEAP requirements do not affect all industries equally in terms of urgency.
+Electronics, batteries, textiles, construction materials, and automotive components will each be affected by separate delegated acts despite all being regulated by the Circular Economy Action Plan and the delegated Ecodesign for Sustainable Packaging Regulation.
+Here are a few dates and notes, broken out by industry, relative to the requirements within these interrelated frameworks:

 - Electronics

-- Requirements: Detailed documentation on components, sources of raw materials, repairability, and end-of-life recyclability.
-Electronics must be equipped with a product passport that contain maintenance, repair, and recycling information.
+- Implications: The ESPR went into force on July 18, 2024 and implicated the electronics industry by name.
+Detailed documentation on components, sources of raw materials, repairability, and end-of-life recyclability will be required, though they are not mandatory at the time of the ESPR going into force.
+Electronics will need to be equipped with a product passport that contains maintenance, repair, and recycling information.
 There is also a very important detail with regard to electronics companies that must be considered urgently, particularly for large electronics companies.
-From July 19, 2026, the destruction of unsold consumer products will be prohibited.
-At the moment it is already adopted that this will apply to clothing and footwear and strictly for medium-sized companies (defined by the European Commission) from July 19, 2030.
-It’s also clear from the ESPR that this won’t apply to micro and small enterprises (again, defined by the E.C.).
-However, in several places the ESPR states that the working plan, to be adopted April 19, 2025, should consider the prohibition of destruction of unsold goods that are categorized as electronics.
-This is a not-so-subtle hint at what is coming for electronics and indicates some of the requirements that will be included in the delegated act for electronics DPPs.
+Originally the plan to ban the destruction of unsold consumer products would be active from July 19, 2026.
+This was also meant to apply to clothing and footwear for medium-sized companies (defined by the European Commission) from July 19, 2030 with exceptions for micro and small enterprises.
+The ESPR also stated that the first working plan, which was already released on April 15, 2025, should consider the prohibition of destruction of unsold goods that are categorized as electronics.
+In fact, the first working plan has delayed any bans on the destruction of unsold goods citing that “it is premature because the insights gained from implementing the mandatory disclosure of information on the destruction of unsold consumer products (that will provide basis for any bans in the future working plans) are not yet available.”

 - Batteries

-- Requirements: Updated from the old Textile Labeling Regulation (No 1007/2011), textile labeling now includes information on recycled content, origin, and environmental impacts.
-A DPP is required for traceability and lifecycle data.
+- Implications: Updated from the old Textile Labeling Regulation (No 1007/2011), textile labeling now includes information on recycled content, origin, and environmental impacts.

 - Construction Materials